 - Reliably and sustainably support the people who need you

 - Be ready for and resilient through life’s ups and downs

 Financial support and unpaid care needs are huge blockers to mid- and later life planning.
 Financial responsibilities tend to peak when you’re about 45, with caring ones becoming more common from 58 on, though of course they can be challenging at any age.
 In fact almost a third of midlifers know that their loved ones would not be able to support themselves without their help1.

-So if those responsibilities create challenges for you, you’re not alone - as the research Emma mentioned above has shown.
-It told us that:
+So if those responsibilities create challenges for you, you’re not alone.
+Our research has shown that:

 - 1 in 6 midlifers support other adults financially, with just over 1 in 7 of them financially supporting grown-up children.
 The annual cost of caring for other generations has gone up by £300 over the past 15 years, with the pandemic probably increasing it further2.

 That’s why the Midlife MOT is completely free.
 And it’ll help you think through your current outgoings to see where you can make savings and gain from efficiencies you might have missed.